As Fashion Week ends, let us look back at the beginning of children's wear design. When did the rise of couture baby and kids’ lines actually start?

 * Details on the origin and ownership of the picture below

 Today, children’s wear is fully integrated in the fashion landscape and almost all major brand have developed their lines for the littles ones.
-If it sounds like a recent concept, it has actually been going for quite a while.

 Jeanne Lanvin whose logo represents herself and her daughter Marguerite created children dresses before moving on to women’s wear.
 Inspired by the innocence, wonder and enchantment of childhood she created delicate hand sewn pieces for her beloved daughter.
 Deeply admired by her clients who requested such outfits for their children Lanvin opened the very first children’s wear department in 1908.